zenodeapp/shielded-swap/README.md

 1. Depending on whether `shieldedBroken` is `true` or `false` tokens get send from a **transparent** or **shielded** Namada address to Osmosis address.
 2. Once this arrives on Osmosis, a swap is performed; either **uosmo => naan or naan => uosmo**.
 3. After this swap succeeds, a memo gets generated in preparation for sending the tokens back to a Namada **shielded** wallet.
-4. The IBC transfer gets executed and the user is given the option to perform a shielded sync and check their balance.
+4. The IBC transfer gets executed and the user is given the option to perform a shielded sync and check their updated balance.

 ### Ideas that didn't make the cut (due to time constraints)